SE226G5/medichain-g5-t6-lab-trk/docs/SRS.md

     * **As a** Lab Technician,
     * **I want to** input raw laboratory test results and reference ranges into the system,
     * **So that** the medical data is securely stored.
-    * ***Acceptance Criteria:*** The system must automatically enforce Record Locking while the technician is editing or entering results to prevent data conflicts from other users.
     * **GitHub Issue:** #4

 * **Story 2: Data Exchange for External Approval**